cph-cachet/flutter-plugins/packages/mobility_features/README.md

 MobilityFactory mobilityFactory = MobilityFactory.instance;
 ```

 Optionally, the following configurations can be made, which will influence the algorithms for producing features.

-In the example below, the default values are shown:
+In general the stop radius should be kept low (5-20 meters) and the place radius somewhat higher (25-50 meters).
+Computation of features is triggered when users move around and change their geo-position.
+Low parameter values will make the features more fine grained but will trigger computation more often.

 ```dart